 |Minimum instructor age||21||21||21||21||20|

 **At minimum, Adventure Treks requires our instructors to be certified as wilderness first responders, which is an intensive 80-hour course that also includes CPR.
-Other companies require only lesser certifications, including wilderness first aid (16–20 hours) and CPR and first aid (4–6 hours).
+Other companies may only require wilderness first aid (16–20 hours) and CPR and first aid (4–6 hours).

 At Adventure Treks, our students develop lifelong friends, find their best selves, and have an amazing, out-of-the-box adventures.
-There are other excellent outdoor-based programs and summer youth camps, but Adventure Treks stand outs out for many reasons, all of which we’ve outlined below!
+There are other excellent outdoor-based programs and traditional summer camps, but Adventure Treks stands out out for many reasons:

 A 4:1 ratio is otherwise unheard of in our industry.
 Our five- to six-person staff teams are hugely beneficial to our students: More instructors mean: